-You can read more about the discussions and actions taken at the second quarter board meeting in the full meeting minutes, which will be available on MRO’s website calendar soon.
+You can read more about the discussions and actions taken at the first quarter board meeting in the full meeting minutes, which will be available on MRO’s website soon.

-We continue to be impressed with the level of engagement at, and meaningful output from, MRO’s quarterly board meetings and encourage MRO members and registered entities to participate.
+We continue to be impressed and inspired by the amount of engagement at, and meaningful output from, MRO’s quarterly board meetings and encourage MRO members and registered entities to participate.